 - Water sunflower seeds after planting.

-Or plant your sunflowers in a circle to make a fort.
-The sunflowers will create a room or space for children to hide away in as they grow.
-Kids love to play in sunflower forts!
+Here’s a fun sunflower gardening idea for kids: Plant your sunflowers in a circle to make a fort.
+The sunflowers will create a space for children to hide as they grow.
+Kids love to play, read, and have tea parties outside in sunflower playhouses and forts!

-When the circumference of the circle is a bit smaller, the sunflower heads will start to lean into the center to create a sunflower head ceiling as they grow taller and taller.
-And children love to lay inside the fort and stare at the blooming sunflowers smiling from above.
+When the circle’s circumference is a bit smaller, the sunflower heads will start to lean toward the center, creating a sunflower-head ceiling as they grow taller and taller.
+Children love to lie inside the fort, looking up at the sunny sunflower heads blooming and smiling from above.

 - Plant giant 10-15’ sunflower varieties like Mammoth Grey Stripe Sunflower Seeds

-in the prepared soil, and space your sunflower seeds approximately 8-12” apart.
-Don’t forget to leave a section of the circle unplanted to create a “doorway” for your sunflower house.
+- Remind the kids to leave a section of the circle unplanted to create a “doorway” for your sunflower house.

-- Water sunflower seeds in, and continue to water sunflowers as they grow.
+- Water sunflower seeds after planting, and continue to give sunflowers plenty of water as they grow.

-- As the sunflowers grow, they become the “walls” of the sunflower house, while the sunflower heads can be turned in toward the center to create a “ceiling.”
+- As the sunflowers grow, the stems or stalks become the “walls” of the sunflower house, while the sunflower heads often turn and droop to create a “ceiling” of sunflower petals and growing seeds.

 Check out THIS sunflower house by Let’s Lasso the Moon for more sunflower fort tips and ideas!

 Sunflowers grow best when they are allowed to establish deep roots.
-So give sunflower babies lots of water and keep the soil nice and moist for the best results.
-Once the roots are firmly established, they can tolerate dryer conditions.
+So, give sunflower babies plenty of water and keep the soil consistently moist for the best results.
+Once the roots are firmly established, they can tolerate and prefer drier conditions.
+As they grow, sunflower heads track the sun to absorb as much sunlight as possible before they become heavy with seeds.
+This phenomenon is called heliotropism.
+Invite children to notice which direction they face in the morning and evening, then share why this happens.

 Related: Easy Rainbow Art Projects Kids LOVE!

-Growing sunflowers is a fun and easy gardening project to do with kids.
+Growing sunflowers is a fun and easy gardening project for kids.
+Sow the seeds of early learning with this beginning gardening project.
 My mother, daughter, and I had a wonderful time getting outside to plant sunflowers together.
-And we hope you do too!

 - How to Start a Fairy Garden